TheQuengineer/ddsanalytics/reports/DDSAnalyticsReport.md

 ![](DDSAnalyticsReport_files/figure-html/unnamed-chunk-12-1.png)<!-- -->

 The Chart above is very telling.
 We take a look at our probability distribution across different Job Satisfaction levels.
 1 indicates that there is low employee job satisfaction, and 4 represents that there is really high employee job satisfaction.
-If we examine the probability of each within the context of the years an individual stays at a company it becomes clear that lower job satisfaction indicates that this catagory has the lowest number of years spent at a company.
-This is no surprise, but it does give us more infomration regarding negative factors to employee attrition.
+If we examine the probability of each within the context of the years an individual stays at a company it becomes clear that lower job satisfaction indicates that this category has the lowest number of years spent at a company.
+This is no surprise, but it does give us more information regarding negative factors to employee attrition.

 ##### Correlation Plot of TalentData